Sansevieria moonshine [san-se-VEER-ee-uh, moon-shine] is a cultivar of the Sansevieria trifasciata, which is a succulent from the Asparagaceae family.

 These may be mildly toxic to humans and pets.

-Upon ingestion, they may cause irritation in the stomach or in the mouth.
+Upon ingestion, they may irritate the stomach or in the mouth.

 Nausea and vomiting may be possible issues if consumed in large quantities.